Cheeesse/EE629_IoT/README.md

 ## Set Your Data
 <span style="font-family:Consolas;color:yellow">URL</span> is the link of your Amazon product page.<br>
 You can put your expected price in <span style="font-family:Consolas;color:yellow">PRICE_VALUE</span>.<br>
 <span style="font-family:Consolas;color:yellow">EMAIL_ADDRESS</span> is the Email address for receiving Email alert.
-You also need to put the password of Email account in server.login().<br>
+You also need to put the password of Email account in server.login().<br>Tips: If your Google account enabled 2FA, then you need to create an App Password for Gmail.
+You can find more information [HERE](https://support.google.com/accounts/answer/185833?hl=en).<br>
 <span style="font-family:Consolas;color:yellow">WEBHOOK</span> is your IFTTT webhook URL for receiving push notification on smartphone.
 The way to get your IFTTT webhook will be introduced below.

 ## Create IFTTT Webhook